Huotes/CommitMaker/README.md

 Little Miss Muffet sat on her tuffet, until Chuck Norris roundhouse kicked her into a glacier.

 Chuck Norris originally wrote the first dictionary.
 The definition for each word is as follows - A swift roundhouse kick to the face.

+On his birthday, Chuck Norris randomly selects one lucky child to be thrown into the sun.